Black pepper

 Black pepper (Piper nigrum) is a flowering vine in the family Piperaceae, cultivated for its fruit (the peppercorn), which is usually dried and used as a spice and seasoning.
 The fruit is a drupe (stonefruit) which is about 5 mm in diameter (fresh and fully mature), dark red, and contains a stone which encloses a single pepper seed.
 Peppercorns and the ground pepper derived from them may be described simply as pepper, or more precisely as black pepper (cooked and dried unripe fruit), green pepper (dried unripe fruit), or white pepper (ripe fruit seeds).

-Black pepper is native to the Malabar Coast of India, and the Malabar pepper is extensively cultivated there and in other tropical regions.
+Black pepper is native to Southeast or South Asia.
 Ground, dried, and cooked peppercorns have been used since antiquity, both for flavour and as a traditional medicine.
-Black pepper is the world's most traded spice, and is one of the most common spices added to cuisines around the world.
-Its spiciness is due to the chemical compound piperine, which is a different kind of spicy from the capsaicin characteristic of chili peppers.
-It is ubiquitous in the Western world as a seasoning, and is often paired with salt and available on dining tables in shakers or mills.
+Black pepper is one of the most commonly traded spices in the world.
+Its spiciness is due to the chemical compound piperine, which is a different kind of spiciness from that of capsaicin characteristic of chilli peppers.
+It is ubiquitous in the Western world as a seasoning and is often paired with salt and available on dining tables in shakers or mills.

 Etymology

-The word pepper derives from Old English pipor, Latin piper, and Sanskrit pippali for "long pepper".
-In the 16th century, people began using pepper to also mean the unrelated New World chili pepper (genus Capsicum).
+The word pepper derives from Old English pipor, Latin piper, and πέπερι.
+The Greek likely derives from Dravidian pippali, meaning "long pepper".
+Sanskrit pippali shares the same meaning.

+In the 16th century, people began using pepper to also mean the New World chilli pepper (genus Capsicum), which is not closely related.

+Description

+The pepper plant is a perennial woody vine growing up to 4 m in height on supporting trees, poles, or trellises.
+It is a spreading vine, rooting readily where trailing stems touch the ground.
+The leaves are alternate, entire, 5 to 10 cm long and 3 to 6 cm across.

+The flowers are small, produced on pendulous spikes 4 to 8 cm long at the leaf nodes, the spikes lengthening up to 7 to 15 cm as the fruit matures.
+A single stem bears 20 to 30 fruiting spikes.
+The fruit of the black pepper is a drupe and when dried is known as a peppercorn.Within the genus Piper, black pepper is most closely related to other Asian species such as P. caninum.